Top of the world, ma! Well, Indo-China anyway

 The Japanese man I saw on his way down was definitely older than 52.
 I’d say that anyone with any reasonable level of fitness should be able to do it.
 The challenge will depend on how quickly you want to do it.

-1. Pingback: » Paris by more bikes and more feet Goodbye UK, Hello World!: “A good traveler has no fixed plans, and is not intent on arriving” - Lao Tzu GERMANY WordPress
+1. Pingback: » Paris by more bikes and more feet Goodbye UK, Hello World!: “A good traveler has no fixed plans, and is not intent on arriving” - Lao Tzu WordPress

 2. Hi Mosher,